What is the best way to sleep with a cold? Breathe easier and rest better with these bedtime cold relief tricks.

 When you have a cold, your doctor will recommend that you get plenty of rest.
 Yet sleep doesn’t come easily when you’re preoccupied with a stopped-up nose and an annoying tickle in the back of your throat.

 You can’t drift off until you control the congestion, sore throat, and other symptoms that are making you uncomfortable.
-Here are a few remedies to help you breathe easier and rest better until your symptoms subside.
+Here are a few remedies to help you find the best way to sleep with a cold.

 Drink a cup of tea with honey